T

 Insider tips

-• Purchase a Zurich Card for free public transport and museum entry.
+• Purchase a Zurich Card for free public transport and discounts on museum entries.

 Packing highlights